yellowcub/myMarlinConfig/README.md

 ### Geometry

 I changed the following lines to reflect the limits that my gantry axes could reach before binding with other hardware.
-I may also change the minimum positions, for example, for the Y-axis since the endstop zero position places the nozzle in front of the bed.
 The X-axis zero position is very close to the bed edge, but allowing an additional 10 mm past the bed should allow the ABL to mesh more of the bed accounting for the probe offsets.
+The y axis endstop is in front of the bed and requires a negative offset [bed corner is at (0,0)].
 The Z-axis was based on my comfort level for the E0 filament extruder and bowden tube meeting the top frame.

 https://github.com/yellowcub/myMarlinConfig/blob/d8b16303a764c005113de82d7aa24b312a7c47fb/src/Configuration.h#L1712-L1714